The Microsoft's Hyper-V virtualization server is available in "Server" editions of Windows, but also as a feature in client versions of Windows.

 For Windows 10, Hyper-V will obviously be different from that of Windows 8 since it will look like Hyper-V of Windows Server 2016 and not that of Windows Server 2012.

-On Windows 10, a default virtual switch will be automatically configured during Hyper-V installation.
+Since Windows 10, a default virtual switch will be automatically configured during Hyper-V installation.

 Nevertheless, as you can see, this one is not modifiable (even if you create another one) and only allows the communication of the virtual machines between them.
 This means that your virtual machines will not have access to physical machines on the network or to the Internet.